 ERISA Denial Claims

-The Employee Retirement Income Security Act of 1974, 29 U.S.C. §1001, et seq., controls many employee benefits, including pension and other retirement benefits, as well as sponsored life, disability, and health insurance coverage disputes.
-As such, most claims arising out of these areas are now "ERISA claims" as opposed to traditional insurance claims.
+The Employee Retirement Income Security Act of 1974 controls many employee benefits, including pension and other retirement benefits, as well as sponsored life, disability, and health insurance disputes.
+As such, most claims arising out of these areas are now referred to as "ERISA claims" as opposed to traditional insurance claims.

-The rules governing ERISA claims are complicated.
-ERISA preempts state law claims, including claims for breach of contract, and substitutes any remedy allowed under common law or statute.
-This means ERISA preemption applies to state law claims for lack of good faith and the corresponding claim for punitive damages.
-Consequently, if an insurer handles an ERISA claim in bad faith or maliciously, the insured's can only recover the amount due under the contract.
+The rules governing ERISA denial claims are complicated.
+ERISA is a federal law and, therefore, preempts state law claims, including claims for breach of contract.
+ERISA also substitutes any remedy allowed under common law or statute.
+This means ERISA preemption applies to state law claims for lack of good faith.
+Consequently, if an insurance company handles an ERISA claim in bad faith or maliciously, the insured can only recover the amount due under the contract.

-As a result, insurers will employ contractual interpretations that avoid coverage—and because of the weight given to an insurer’s decision making, courts defer so long as the insurer's position is at least arguably reasonable.
-I should be noted that Michigan has banned discretionary clauses.
+Insurers routinely rely on contractual interpretations that avoid coverage—and because of the weight given to an insurer’s decision-making, courts defer so long as the insurer's position is at least arguably reasonable.
+However, it should be noted that Michigan has banned discretionary clauses.
 In American Council of Life Insurers v.
 Ross, 558 F.3d 600 (2009), the Sixth Circuit upheld the Michigan rules banning discretionary clauses, meaning that Michigan Courts can review contractual interpretation on a de novo basis.